Knockout City Accessibility Report

-If you want to play Knockout City, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:
+If you want to play Knockout City, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

-Knockout City has 3 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 3 accessibility features for Visual in Knockout City which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.

 Audio Cues for Visual Events

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Similar Games With More Accessibility Features for Visual